*This post may contain affiliate links. Read more »

 Jump to:

-👉More Flavorful and Fragrant: With a combination of pandan leaves, lemongrass, and jasmine rice, this recipe is infused with more flavor and aroma than most lontong recipes that use nothing but boring old white rice.
-That kind of lontong will only make your tastebuds cry with boredom!
+😮 More Flavorful and Fragrant: With a combination of pandan leaves, lemongrass, and jasmine rice, this recipe is infused with more flavor and aroma than most lontong recipes that use nothing but boring old white rice.

-✅Tested and Approved Worldwide: Like all the recipes on my blog, this lontong recipe has been meticulously fine-tuned not only by me but by a team of dedicated recipe testers around the world, including in Indonesia where the dish is from.
-No matter where you are on the planet, rest assured it's been tested to work everywhere!
+✅Tested and Approved Worldwide: Like all of the vegan recipes on my blog, this lontong recipe has been meticulously fine-tuned, not only by me, but by a team of hundreds of recipe testers around the world, including in Indonesia where the dish is from.

 Jasmine Rice